DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-edit-column.md

 Field | Type | Description
 ------|------|------------
-children? | ReactElement | A React element to be placed inside.
+children? | ReactElement | A React element to be placed in the command cell.

 ### EditCommandProps